Will Email Marketing Revolution PLR Revolutionize Your Marketing?

 Quick Summary of Email Marketing Revolution PLR

-Rating: 2 out of 5.
-Very basic training with lots of material devoted to promoting other products.
+Rating: 2 Very basic training with lots of material devoted to promoting other products.

 Email marketing is touted by almost every marketing firm and guru as the #1 way to get subscribers and ultimately, sales.
 Unfortunately, too few affiliate and other marketers utilize email marketing to its full capacity.
 Some marketers (and entire companies) don’t even do email marketing.

 Because of this issue, Arun Chandran and his cohorts at Firelaunchers have recently released a training and PLR system called Email Marketing Revolution PLR.
 Incidentally, if you’re not sure what PLR stand for, click here.

 This system, which is priced at just $9.95, offers the following 7 training modules:

 Module 1: Front-end sales video– You get doodle style videos that will improve sales conversions.